anarkrist/k-ren/README.md

 It's also been revived from 2 year old code so it needs major reworking to be like actually good even just as a template

-# .env file
+# config.json
-A .env file in the project directory will serve as a configuration file for features added going forward (see TODO.md)
+A config.json file in the project directory will serve as a configuration file for this bot.

-As of now the token can be configured by creating a `.env` file (this will be hidden on *nix systems) and setting `BOT_TOKEN`'s value;

-`BOT_TOKEN='token'`
+This is where you need to put your bot token currently, and in the future will also configure other options (see TODO.md)

 # Dependencies
 [Node.js](https://www.nodejs.org/) (runtime, obviously)